42% Of All The Gold In The World Buys 5 Companies ONLY

 “This is the new normal”!
 That is what a professional advisor stated at a recent family office conference in London after I had outlined the global risks due to the credit and asset bubbles.

 This is what is so frightening about any top in the economy.
 Peak optimism and peak asset prices normally go hand in hand.
-I did not experience the 1929 crash or the depression, but a few quotes from that time expresses the normal euphoria at a market peak.
+I did not experience the 1929 crash or the depression, but a few quotes from that time express the normal euphoria at a market peak.

 “We in America today are nearer to the final triumph over poverty than ever before in the history of any land.
 The poorhouse is vanishing from among us.”
 Edgar Hoover in 1928